Exploration of the Moon: Plans

-Following the abandoned US Constellation program, plans for crewed flights followed by moonbases were declared by Russia, ESA, China, Japan and India.
-All of them intend to continue the exploration of Moon with more uncrewed spacecraft.
+Following the abandoned US Constellation program, plans for crewed flights followed by moonbases were declared by Russia, ESA, China, Japan, India, and South Korea.
+All of them intend to continue the exploration of the Moon with more uncrewed spacecraft.

-India is planning to launch the Chandrayaan-3 lander mission in 2023, and it is studying a potential collaboration with Japan to launch the Lunar Polar Exploration Mission in 2024.
+India is planning and it is studying a potential collaboration with Japan to launch the Lunar Polar Exploration Mission in 2026–2028.

 Russia also announced plans to resume its previously frozen project Luna-Glob, an uncrewed lander and orbiter, which was slated to launch in 2021 but did not manifest.
 In 2015, Roscosmos stated that Russia plans to place an astronaut on the Moon by 2030, leaving Mars to NASA.
 The purpose is to work jointly with NASA and avoid a space race.
-A Russian Lunar Orbital Station has been proposed to orbit around the Moon after 2030.
+A Russian Lunar Orbital Station has been proposed to orbit the Moon after 2030.

 In 2018, NASA released plans to return to the Moon with commercial and international partners as part of an overall agency Exploration Campaign in support of Space Policy Directive 1, giving rise to the Artemis program and the Commercial Lunar Payload Services (CLPS).
-NASA plans to start with robotic missions on the lunar surface, as well as the crewed Lunar Gateway.
+NASA plans to start with robotic missions on the lunar surface, as well as the crewed Lunar Gateway space station.
 As of 2019, NASA is issuing contracts to develop new small lunar payload delivery services, develop lunar landers, and conduct more research on the Moon's surface ahead of a human return.
 Artemis program involves several flights of the Orion spacecraft and lunar landings from 2022 to 2028.

 On November 3, 2021, NASA announced it had picked a landing site in the lunar south polar region near the crater Shackleton for an uncrewed spacecraft that included NASA's Polar Resources Ice-Mining Experiment-1.
-The precise location was termed the Shackleton Connecting Ridge, which features the advantage of near-continuous solar exposure and line-of-sight with Earth for communication.
+The precise location was termed the Shackleton Connecting Ridge, which has near-continuous solar exposure and line-of-sight with Earth for communication.

-ESA's Moonlight initiative aims to create a small network of communication and navigation satellites orbiting the Moon to support the Artemis landings.
+ESA's Moonlight Initiative aims to create a small network of communication and navigation satellites orbiting the Moon to support the Artemis landings.
 These would enable communication with Earth even when out of direct line-of-sight.
 They would also provide navigation signals similar to the Global Positioning System on Earth, requiring precision timekeeping.
-Moonlight planners have proposed creating a new time zone for the Moon for this purpose.
+Moonlight planners have proposed creating a new time zone for the Moon for this purpose, culminating in the introduction of the Coordinated Lunar Time standard in 2024.
 Due to the lower gravity and relative motion, time passes more quickly on the Moon, making every 24-hour period elapse 56 microseconds early when measured from Earth.